 Receive Professional Care for Your Untreated Dry Eyes

 Although there is no cure for dry eye disease, the symptoms are manageable and treatable.
 At the Dry Eye Institute of St. Louis, we specialize in diagnosing and treating dry eye disease.
-We seek to identify the underlying root cause of your symptoms and implement a personalized treatment plan accordingly.
+Our dry eye specialists seek to identify the underlying root cause of your symptoms and implement a personalized treatment plan accordingly.

 Even if your symptoms seem mild, don’t let untreated dry eyes cause complications.
-Take our dry eye survey and schedule an appointment with Dr. Bourn or Dr. Weis today!
+Take our dry eye survey and schedule an appointment with Dr. Bourn or Dr. Weis at our dry eye treatment center today!